WengJianFei/ChatArea/README.md

 // Modify the configuration items of an instance object, where the configuration attributes are optional and can be passed in as needed for modification. chat.updateConfig({
     userProps: { id: 'userId', name: 'userName' },
-    userList: [{ userId: 'NEW1', userName: '新的人员' }],
+    userList: [{ userId: 'NEW1', userName: 'new user' }],
     needCallEvery: false,
-    placeholder: '新的提示语',
+    placeholder: 'new placeholder',
     // more config...
 })